-- Urgency incontinence is when you feel the need or urge to urinate but cannot make it to the toilet in time.
+- Urgency incontinence is when you feel the need to urinate but cannot make it to the toilet in time.
 This is often due to bladder spasms and medication can help.
-This type of incontinence is caused by changes in the way the bladder behaves after surgery.
+This type of incontinence is caused by changes in the way the bladder works after surgery.

-- Stress urinary incontinence (SUI) is leakage of urine with movement or effort and can happen when you cough, sneeze, lift something heavy, change position, or exercise.
+- Stress urinary incontinence (SUI) is leakage of urine with movement or effort and can happen when you cough, sneeze, lift something heavy, move, or exercise.
 This type of incontinence may be caused by damage to your external sphincter muscle.
-Almost all men will have some degree of SUI right after their urinary catheter is taken out.
-A urinary catheter is placed short term to collect urine during and while recovering from surgery.
-You may be taught how to do pelvic floor exercises to help with urinary control.
+Almost all men will have SUI right after their urinary catheter is taken out.
+A urinary catheter is placed short-term to collect urine during and while recovering from surgery.

 Do all men have incontinence after RP surgery?

 Incontinence gets better quickly in most men during the first few months, once the urinary catheter is taken out.
 For some men, incontinence can be an issue up to 1 year after surgery.
 Most surgeons will consider a man continent if he does not regularly use incontinence pads and only has dribbling with lots of activity.
-They also take into account how your urinary incontinence is affecting you.
-The goal is to improve your quality of life as much as possible.
+Talk to your provider about how urinary incontinence is affecting you.
+The goal is to help your quality of life as much as possible.

 - Older age.

 - A lot of blood loss during surgery.

 - Previous surgery for BPH (Benign Prostatic Hyperplasia - which means that the prostate is enlarged).